-WUP 6/2/2015 - Wittenborg University Winter Graduation Ceremony - There was special cause for celebration at Wittenborg University’s Winter Graduation Ceremony this year: The university presented its first group of Master of Science graduates to the world and, in addition, two of its Bachelor students, Maike Nuyken (Germany) and Marius Zürcher (Switzerland), graduated with honors.
+WUP 6/2/2015 - WUAS Winter Graduation Ceremony - There was special cause for celebration at WUAS’s Winter Graduation Ceremony this year: The university presented its first group of Master of Science graduates to the world and, in addition, two of its Bachelor students, Maike Nuyken (Germany) and Marius Zürcher (Switzerland), graduated with honors.

 Guest speaker, Johan Kruithof who is the Apeldoorn deputy-mayor, told the graduates they have not only learned academic skills at Wittenborg.
 You have also learned the courage to stand up in front of a room full of people and make a presentation.
 You have learned to speak to the stranger next to you from Germany, from China, from the Congo.
 You have learned to work together in groups and motivate yourself and each other.
 You have discovered how strong you really are. “